eclipse-iofog/Controller/README.md

         fog-controller version

 **Logs**
-- Log files are located at './node_modules/fog-controller/logs/'
+- Log files are located at './node_modules/fog-controller-logs/'
-- Log files are rotated on daily basis or if a file size exceeds 20 MB
+- Log files are rotated on daily basis
+- If number of log files exceeds 90, oldest log file will be swapped with the newest file

 **System Requirements (Recommended)**
 - Processor: 64 bit Dual Core or better